Lady Grace Mysteries: Characters

-There are a number of recurring characters throughout the series while the main characters are Lady Grace Cavendish and Queen Elizabeth I.
+There are a number of recurring characters throughout the series, while the main characters are Lady Grace Cavendish and Queen Elizabeth I.

 Lady Grace Cavendish, Maid of Honour

-Lady Grace Cavendish is the youngest Maid of Honour to Queen Elizabeth I. In the first book, Assassin, she is thirteen years old; by the eleventh, Keys, she is fifteen.
+Lady Grace Cavendish is the youngest Maid of Honour to Queen Elizabeth I of England.
+In the first book, Assassin, she is thirteen years old; by the eleventh, Keys, she is fifteen.
 She is the Queen's dearest goddaughter and rather a favourite with her at Court.

 She is an orphan like her friends Ellie and Masou.
 Both her parents, especially her mother, play memorial roles in all the books and both died heroic, tragic deaths.
 Her father died when she was two, fighting a war in France, and her mother unintentionally drank poison intended for the Queen, put there by the Papist Guises.

 Her best friends work at Whitehall Palace and follow the Queen on progress.
 Ellie Bunting, an orphaned laundry maid, and Masou Al-Ahmed, an African acrobat from Will Somer's acrobatic troupe, are both very close to Grace.
 However, they have to keep their friendship a secret due to the vast difference between their stations in life.
 The only time Grace mentions them is in her daybooke.

 Sharp and clever, Grace always solves a new mystery in a short deadline and is quietly rewarded by the Queen.
 Grace has to keep her investigations a secret, but she nearly always informs Masou and Ellie, and they are her trusty friends who help her with the investigations when she needs a companion and they sometimes try to do some of their own investigation in their spare time.
 She is always very discreet about her being the Queen's Lady Pursuivant and her adventures are closely guarded secrets.